Rose of the Rancho (1936 film)

-Rose of the Rancho is a 1936 American action film directed by Marion Gering and written by Frank Partos, Charles Brackett, Nat Perrin and Arthur Sheekman, adapted from the play of the same name by David Belasco and Richard Walton Tully.
+Rose of the Rancho is a 1936 American western action film directed by Marion Gering and written by Frank Partos, Charles Brackett, Nat Perrin and Arthur Sheekman, adapted from the play of the same name by David Belasco and Richard Walton Tully.
 The film stars John Boles, Gladys Swarthout, Charles Bickford, Grace Bradley, Willie Howard and Herb Williams.
 It was released on January 10, 1936, by Paramount Pictures.

 Plot summary

 Joe Kincaid, the leader of an organised gang of land-grabbers, is taking advantage of a loophole in the law to appropriate land in California in 1852.
 California has only recently been surrendered by Mexico to the United States to be admitted to the union.
 Joe uses the loophole in the law, whereby the title-deeds of current landowners are not recognised, to claim the legitimate plunder of the land.
 The law was unable to cope with the conflict created by the outlaws, and many of the landowners lost their homes and means.

 Rosita Castro, the daughter of landowner Don Pasqual Castro, disguises herself as a man and organises a band of vigilantes to fight back against the cruelty of the outlaws.
 Rosita is aided by an undercover federal agent called Jim Kearny.